AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 Alternatively you can right-click in the breadcrumb and select **Generate IDs**.

-## Handling Duplicate IDs for elements in a map or topic within Author view
+## Identifying Duplicate IDs for elements in a map or topic within Author view

 If a given topic or map contains elements with duplicate IDs, a **Duplicate IDs** button appears at the bottom-right corner of the Content editing area adjacent to the Editor views.